Princess Pauline of Anhalt-Bernburg: Reception

 Pauline's personality, politics and reforms have been the subject of numerous studies and publications.
 The Lippe Bibliography lists some 170 titles are currently only about personal.
 Historical research in the second half of the 20th century began to question the uncritical historical view of Pauline.
 Elizabeth Stolle asked in her contribution to Lippischen Mitteilungen aus Geschichte und Landeskunde, 1969 questions about the Pauline's religious stance, in order to obtain a better understanding of her diaconal interests.

 In a survey conducted by the Lippische Landeszeitung at the end of 2009, Princess Pauline was elected as the most significant figure in the history of Lippe, with 28 percent of the votes cast.
 Former state president Heinrich Drake finished second with 22 percent, the third place was tied between Arminius, winner of the Battle of Teutoburg Forest, and ex-Chancellor Gerhard Schröder, with 9 percent of the votes each.

 Statues of Pauline can be found on the grounds of the Lindenhaus in Lemgo and in park of Bad Meinberg.
 A plaque is attached to a building at the Castle Square in Detmold.
 An association name Pauline's daughters, a mineral spring at Bad Salzuflen name Pauline spring, and a number of street names in several towns in Lippe, all remind us of the Princess.
-The Princess Pauline Foundation in Detmold still exists and focusses on assisting young people and the elderly.
-The foundation runs a number of day care centers and strives help people in need in the spirit of the Princess.
+The Princess Pauline Foundation (Fürstin-Pauline-Stiftung, formerly the Paulinenanstalt) in Detmold still exists and focuses on assisting young people and the elderly.
+The foundation runs a number of day care centers and strives to help people in need in the spirit of the Princess.